-by Richard Keyt, Arizona estate planning attorney
+by Richard C. Keyt, Arizona probate attorney

 Here is my checklist of typical tasks that should be considered and actions that might be taken after the death of a loved one who had a trust.

 A. What to do after the Trustmaker dies